Beside the Mountain

 Notes

-Rhubarb size: From testing this recipe I found chopping the rhubarb smaller and distributing it more evenly in the muffins, gives good flavour and moisture throughout.
-Chop the rhubarb to ½-inch size pieces.
+Rhubarb size: From testing this recipe I found that chopping the rhubarb smaller and distributing it more evenly in the muffins, gives good flavour and moisture throughout.
+Chop the rhubarb into ½-inch pieces.

-Oil: I used coconut oil, but any oil will work!
+Oil: I used coconut oil, but any oil or melted butter will work!

 Nutrition